 Day Five - Don't Drink Calories

-It's easy to say, "drink more water," but if you want more taste that won't work.
-What you need to do is replace your high-calorie drinks with low or no calorie drinks.
+It's easy to say, "drink more water," but if you want more taste, that won't work.
+What you need to do is replace your high-calorie drinks with low or no-calorie drinks.
 Water by itself won't help you lose weight.
-Drinking water, diet soda or diet flavored drinks like Crystal Light instead of orange juice, soda or cream filled coffee, can help you take in fewer calories.
+Drink water, diet soda or diet flavored drinks like Crystal Light instead of orange juice, soda or cream-filled coffee.

 If you want the vitamins that fruit juices offer, eat the whole fruit instead of just the juice.
 An 8 oz. glass of orange juice has 112 calories, but a California Naval orange only has 69, plus more than 3 grams of fiber.
 When you need something nutritious, eat it instead of drinking it.